-In the event that your child has stopped attending school and there has been no communication from the family as to why your child has not been at school, it will be determined that you have abandoned your enrollment at the ECELS.
-The ECELS will make multiple attempts to reach you via phone, email, and hard-copy mail.
-If no response is received within five (5) days of the final notice (mailed), the ECELS reserves the right to then terminate services.
+In the event that your child has stopped attending school and there has been no communication from the family for seven (7) consecutive calendar days, the ECELS will make multiple attempts to reach you via phone, email, and hard-copy mail.
+If no response is received within 30 consecutive calendar days, a Notice of Action to discontinue services due to the abandonment of care will be issued.